 Toddler sleep habits can be challenging and often it’s difficult to get toddlers to go to sleep and stay asleep.
 Last year we struggled with transitioning E from his baby bedtime routine to his toddler routine, but I’m glad to say we’ve figured it out.
 E has easily been going to bed for the past several months and we’ve all adjusted to his toddler sleep patterns.
+I’ve been getting questions about his bedtime routine on Instagram, so I wanted to talk about it today.

 We start by having E pick up all his toys in the main living areas.
 We help as long as he’s working at cleaning up too.
 If he refuses we simply say, “looks like these toys are going to time out, since they’re being left out of your room” (read more of my key parenting phrases here).
 Usually he will pick up his toys when we say that phrase, but if he doesn’t we simply put them in the top shelf of our closet after he has gone to bed.